-The best way to limit the risks of failing because of the body not reacting well to the altitude is to take our time.
+The best way to limit the risks of failure due to the body not reacting well to the altitude is to take our time.
 They recommend spending time on the mountain at a reasonably high altitude so the body can adapt to it.
-It is also necessary to limit the efforts, as well as allowing time to rest and to walk slowly.
-Hence, the 5-day trip, as attractive as it can be, is not at all the best option to better the odds at reaching the summit.
+Limiting efforts and allowing time to rest and walk slowly is also necessary.
+Hence, the 5-day trip, as attractive as it can be, is not the best option to better the odds of reaching the summit.

 From readings and friends’ recommendations, we opted for the Machame route.
 And we added to it an extra day to acclimatise.
-This way, we had enough time to go “Pole Pole” as they say in Swahili, which means “slow”, and limit our efforts.
+This way, we had enough time to go “Pole Pole”, as they say in Swahili, which means “slow”, and limit our efforts.

 2. You need to trust others to succeed

 I knew I could carry on with the pain.
 It was a pain I had chosen to go through, and that will go away as soon as we would go down.
 But I was afraid to take risks for my health considering the altitude sickness.
-That’s when I opened to him, shared my fears and understood we both had the same objectives.
-Reaching the summit safely.
+That’s when I opened up to him, shared my fears and understood we both had the same objectives—reaching the summit safely.
 I chose to trust him and his experience to carry on the adventure.
 From that moment, he was the one deciding if I needed to stop the climb and go down.

 3. Getting help and slowing down can, in the end, take you further

-I was the only one of our group of five to be affected that much by the altitude, and that early in the climb.
-The slow rhythm dictated by our guides was frustrating for my friends who could have run in the first days.
+I was the only one of our group of five to be affected that much by the altitude and that early in the climb.
+The slow rhythm dictated by our guides was frustrating for my friends, who could have run in the first days.
 My point of view was much different.
 I was struggling with pain, as every single step was an effort resonating in my aching head.

 I am fit, and I like to perform.
 I target to be amongst the leaders of these types of activities.
 That may have been the first time I was the one falling behind the group.
-At some point, I had to accept that our guide would carry my bag, in addition to his own pack.
+At some point, I had to accept that our guide would carry my bag in addition to his pack.
 Mentally, even though the entire team showed support and even some admiration for the perseverance, this situation was hard to accept.
-But help and slow pace were necessary to manage my efforts to acclimatise better to the altitude.
+But help and a slow pace were necessary to manage my efforts to acclimatise better to the altitude.